Ice

 SwiftUI Native Architecture

 Ice is built entirely with SwiftUI, Apple's modern UI framework.
 This means it looks and behaves like a first-party Apple app—native animations, proper Dark Mode support, correct font rendering, and standard macOS settings panels.
-It's a 2MB download.
-Compare that to Electron-based alternatives that ship an entire Chromium browser in a 200MB package just to manage some icons.
+The app is a lightweight download and uses minimal system resources.
+Compare that to Electron-based alternatives that ship an entire Chromium browser just to manage some icons.

 Notch Compatibility